Operation West End: Sting operation

 On 26 November 2000, the team was introduced to Deepak Gupta, the son of Rashtriya Swayamsevak Sangh (RSS) trustee R. K. Gupta.
 Deepak Gupta assured that he would help the UK based company bag the project and talked about his influence in the government.
 In the subsequent meetings he elaborated on his functioning and said that he worked from the Prime Minister's Office (PMO).

 The team then met R. K. Gupta, the RSS trustee and a big defence middleman.
 He was quite vocal about his relationship with the Prime Minister Atal Bihari Vajpayee and Lal Krishna Advani and said that both of them were tenants at his properties.
 He had also helped establish the RSS headquarters in 1967 in Jhandewala, Delhi.
-He assured the team that he will get their work done and will pay the bribe on their behalf to the Defence Secretary, Joint Secretary, Under Secretary, the then treasurer of the party Ved Prakash Goyal, BJP’s national president Bangaru Laxman.
-He did not wanted to involve Brajesh Mishra as his price was rupees one crore.
+He assured the team that he will get their work done and will pay the bribes on their behalf to the Defence Secretary, Joint Secretary, Under Secretary, BJP treasurer Ved Prakash Goyal, and president Bangaru Laxman.
+He did not want to involve Brajesh Mishra as his price was rupees one crore.

-On December 23, 2000, journalists posing as representatives of the arms manufacturing company held their first meeting with the then BJP chief Bangaru Laxma.
-They then met him several times over the period of one week and promised to compensate him for his recommendation to the Defence Ministry of Supply regarding hand-held thermal imagers.
-On January 1, 2001, Laxman accepted One lakh rupees at BJP’s office for pursuing their proposal.
-On January 7, 2001, the final meeting held between the fake representatives and Laxman.
+On 23 December 2000, journalists posing as representatives of the arms manufacturing company held their first meeting with the then BJP chief Bangaru Laxman.
+They then met him several times over the period of one week and promised to compensate him for his recommendation to the Defence Ministry on the supply of hand-held thermal imagers.
+On 1 January 2001, Laxman accepted one lakh rupees at the BJP’s office for pursuing their proposal.
+On 7 January 2001, the final meeting held between the fake representatives and Laxman.